-- 1. At the end of each month the RSA shall be: - (i) increased (reduced) by the amount actually charged (credited) to the Company by Hydro during the month as the result of the operation of its Rate Stabilization Plan. - (ii) increased (reduced) by the excess cost of fuel used by the Company during the month calculated as follows:
+- 1. At the end of each month the RSA shall be: - (i) increased (reduced) by the amount actually charged (credited) to the Company by Hydro during the month as the result of Hydro's Rate Adjustments. - (ii) increased (reduced) by the excess cost of fuel used by the Company during the month calculated as follows: